 |Home Clubs||Royal Perth Golfing Society and County & City Club (1824)|

-Records of prosecutions for Sunday golf in Perth include prosecutions for playing golf on North Inch in 1599 and again in 1604.
-In 1774, James Cant observed that both the North and South Inch, which lie to the north and south of Perth centre on the banks of the River Tay, were used by the good citizens of Perth in spring and autumn for exercise with ‘golf-clubs and balls'.
-However, it is unlikely that this is the area of present play, which starts at the north end of the old racecourse.
+Records of kirk prosecutions for Sunday golf in Perth include some for playing golf on North Inch, on the banks of the Tay, in 1599 and again in 1604.
+In 1774, James Cant observed that both the North and South Inch were used by the good citizens of Perth in spring and autumn for exercise with ‘golf-clubs and balls'.
+However, it is unlikely that this is the area of present play, which starts further north.

 The North Inch had a sizeable racecourse, prominent on maps in 19th century and still visible in outline today.
 Golf was often played inside racecourses and still is at Musselburgh.